btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/05 - Intro_to_the_Terraform_Resource_Block.md

 ### Task 3.1.1

-Run a `terraform plan` to see that this new Amazon S3 bucket will be added to our account.
+Run a `terraform plan` to see that this new Amazon security group will be added to our account.
 Don't worry, S3 buckets don't incur any fees unless you upload data to the bucket.

 ```bash
 terraform plan